 “Cancer is a complicated problem with multi-factorial origins, including a large heap of genetics and luck of the draw,” Dr. Jessica Vogelsang of Pawcurious told Snopes.
 “While nutrition is important for health and all treats should be given in moderation, people shouldn’t blame their pet’s cancer on a Milk-Bone they fed it in 2005.
 It’s not health food, but it’s not exactly a bucket of radioactive sludge either.”

 BHA is indeed an artificial preservative, but as a synthetic analogue of vitamin E, the compound has been “Generally Recognized As Safe” (GRAS) by the FDA when used appropriately, Pet Education reports.

-And while both BHA and BHT have been tagged as carcinogens in previous research, other tests have shown the compounds have the opposite effect, resisting the spread of carcinogens.
+Both BHA and BHT have been tagged as carcinogens in previous research, but other tests have shown the compounds have the opposite effect, resisting the spread of carcinogens.
 Until the report on this compound is updated by the National Institutes of Health, the effects of BHA in food are still murky at best.

 For the best advice on the right food for your pet, it’s always best to consult your veterinarian.